Back to Blog

 Vibe coding is not a revolution that makes developers obsolete.
 It is a powerful new tool that makes certain kinds of software creation faster and more accessible.
 Like all tools, its value depends entirely on using it for the right job.

 For quick prototypes, internal tools, and idea validation, vibe coding is genuinely useful.
-For production software that handles real data, serves real customers, and needs to grow over time, you still need experienced engineers who understand what they are building and why.
+For production software that handles real data, serves real customers, and needs to grow over time, you still need experienced engineers who understand what they are building and why — or a structured path like the Production Lift that bridges prototype to production in one week.

 vibe-codingAIdevelopmentguidetrends